-Despite a reduction in government funding of some £1.7 million in 2017/18 in comparison to 2016/17, the Council was able to set a balanced budget for 2017/18.
-The Council's pro-active approach in identifying and realising efficiency savings across all services resulted in significant levels of on-going savings and improved income generation being identified playing a key part in the delivery of the balanced budget.
-The annual Council Tax was increased by £5 per band D property, resulting in annual Council Tax for 2017/18 for an average Band D property of £163.36 for the services provided by the District Council.
+Despite a reduction in government funding of some £1.5 million in 2018/19 in comparison to 2017/18, the Council was able to set a balanced budget for 2018/19.
+Improved income generation played a significant part in the balancing of the 2018/19 budget, supported by the Council's proactive approach in identifying and realising efficiency savings.
+The annual Council Tax was increased by £5 per band D property, resulting in annual Council Tax for 2018/19 for an average Band D property of £168.36 for the services provided by the District Council.

 The Council continually revises its Medium Term forecast according to latest information received around likely funding levels and expenditure increases.
-Key officers are keeping up to date with the progression of the 100% business rate retention.
+Key officers are keeping up to date with the progression of business rate retention.
 The Council's current strong financial position and on-going efficiencies programme (including the development of new income generation), underpinned by the healthy General Fund reserve will enable the Council to respond to changes accordingly.